-GL pre-processor: Analog to the IWAP pre-processor, the GL pre-processor analyzes the 'IFG DATA database' and determines which double difference interferograms can be generated and compares this list to the already existing ones.
-All possible but non-existing double differences will be determined and saved in the 'IFG DATA POOL'.
-All datasets inside this directory provide a unique double difference combination and therewith a part of the final grounding line database.
+GL pre-processor: Analog to the IWAP pre-processor, the GL pre-processor analyzes the database and object store and determines which double difference interferograms can be generated and compares this list to the already existing ones.
+All possible but non-existing double differences will be calculated and saved in the Object store.
+All datasets provide a unique double difference combination and therewith a part of the final grounding line dataset.